Robert Miles (judge)

-Personal life and Education
+Personal life and education

 Miles was born on the 29th of November 1962, later studying philosophy, politics and economics at Oxford University before obtaining a Diploma in Law at City University and returning to Oxford University to take the Bachelor of Civil Law.

 In 1999, Miles married Lisabel Mary Macdonald.

 Career

 Called to the Bar in 1987, Miles practised from Chambers at 4 Stone Buildings, in Lincoln's Inn, specialising in commercial and financial law and civil fraud, often with a foreign element.
-He was appointed as King's Counsel in 2002 and as a Deputy High Court Judge in 2006.
+He was appointed as Queen's Counsel in 2002 and as a Deputy High Court Judge in 2006.
 From June 2012 he served as Attorney-General of the Duchy of Lancaster.

 On 21 April 2020 he was appointed as a Justice of the High Court and on 16 March 2022 he received the customary knighthood.
 Miles has also co-edited Oxford University Press’s Annotated Companies Legislation.